Theophilus Lacey built the The Blue Boar Inn Frome in 1961.

-The Blue Boar Inn was erected in 1691, built by Theophilus Lacey.
-1691, if written in some fonts, shows the same number upside down.
+1691 is a special number.
+If written in some fonts, it shows the same number upside down.
 William III and Mary II had only been on the throne for three years.
-In 1677, the 26-year-old William, described as being humourless, surly, with a crooked nose and black teeth, married a distraught 15-year-old Mary, who at the time had a crush on an older woman.
-Charles II had given Mary away, and when he put the newlyweds to bed, William refrained from removing his under garments – he said he always slept with them on.
-Charles was having none of it and he drew the curtains around the bed saying, “Now, nephew to your work!
+William, humourless, surly, with a crooked nose and black teeth, married a distraught 15-year-old Mary in 1677.
+At the time, she had a crush on an older woman.
+Charles II had given Mary away, and when he put the newlyweds to bed, William refrained from removing his under garments.
+He said he always slept with them on.
+Charles was having none of it!
+He drew the curtains around the bed saying, “Now, nephew to your work!
 Hey!
 Saint George for England!”

 By 1774 there were forty three inns on the Frome map, excluding those slightly further out like the Royal Oak, The Crown in Keyford or even The Vine Tree.
-The Blue Boar Inn is one of those older survivors and was much larger than it is today.
+The Blue Boar Inn, Frome, is one of those older survivors and was much larger than it is today.
 The back yard of the pub was large enough to provide for coaches and carriages coming in and out of the town centre.

 When the Frome police station opened in 1857, the ‘lock up’ possibly moved to the police station.
 The guardhouse was converted to men’s conveniences.
 In the early 1960s it was demolished.
 Corner stonework may be seen today in the walls of the Blue Boar Inn.